riverbed/steelscript/docs/install/windows.rst

 3. Add Python to your System Path:

-   * Navigate to the Enviroment Variables window via Right-click on "My Computer"->Properties->Advanced system settings->Environment Variables.
+   * Navigate to the Environment Variables window via Right-click on "My Computer"->Properties->Advanced system settings->Environment Variables.